News & announcements

 [Thanks to Ed Merrick, Mike Bobby for additions and corrections.]

-Farm Bureau Insurance - 1010 Centre St. (Al F. Urenovich) ('54 Minamek)
+Farm Bureau Insurance (Al F. Urenovich) - 1010 Centre St. ('54 Minamek)

-Charles McHugh, Insurance - Schwabe or Birkbeck?
+Charles McHugh, Insurance - 527 Washington St.

 Nationwide Insurance (Al Urenovich) - Centre St., between Main & Front Streets

-Martin O'Donnell, Insurance - Centre St., between Front & Main Streets
+Martin O'Donnell, Insurance - 634 Centre St.

 State Farm Insurance (Mickey Berta) - Freeland/White Haven highway